rofarinango/free-genai-bootcamp-2025/sentence-constructor/claude/prompt.md

 - Do not provide particles in the sentence structure
 - Do not provide tenses in the sentence structure
 - remember to consider beginner level sentence structures.
+- reference the <file>sentence-structure-examples.xml</file> for good structure examples.

 Here is an example of simple sentence structures.
 - The bird is black. -> [Subject][Adjective-desu]